 Ask employees if they need something for their home office.
 A better desk?
 A new chair?
 Many times, especially if a team member is highly motivated, he or she might overwork themselves and forget to ask for help or something basic.
 You can bring it up at a weekly huddle meeting or address it individually, but let the team know if the company will help pay for something in their home workspace.

 Sales teams need to have the tools they need to succeed.
 Along the way, adjustments need to be made.
 New tools are added and the items that no longer serve are phased out.

-Whether you’re updating the CRM, lead generation, project management, data analysis or other sales tools or installing upgrades to existing systems, follow through on your promises.
+Whether you’re updating the CRM, lead generation, project management, data analysis, or other sales tools or installing upgrades to existing systems, follow through on your promises.
 Yes, delays happen.
 But good communication about timelines for system and process changes is key.
-As long as your team knows you are committed to making their processes, systems and tools the best they can be, they’ll cut you some slack when glitches occur.
+As long as your team knows you are committed to making their processes, systems, and tools the best they can be “by using different timeline templates“, they’ll cut you some slack when glitches occur.

 5. Educate them